kasparsj/versions_ignore/README.md

 This app let's you exclude files or folders from versioning.

-It works similar to **gitignore** , using a `.versions_ignore` file you can specify which files or folders should not be versioned.
+It works similar to **.gitignore** , using a `.versions_ignore` file you can specify which files or folders should not be versioned.

 Already created file versions are not affected.